-I'm a musician, writer and artist, who works with love, humour and creativity to support my clients in their journey towards self-acceptance.
-Having changed career late in life, I have spent the last 2 years working with a wide variety of clients and issues - ranging from depression, anxiety, anger, self-harm to sexual dysfunction, alcoholism and addiction - and am happy to offer a half-price initial session, to see if you feel we can work together.
+I am a musician, writer and artist, who works with love, humour and creativity to support my clients in their journey towards self-acceptance.
+Having changed career late in life, I have spent the last 5 years working with a wide variety of issues - ranging from depression, anxiety, anger, self-harm to sexual dysfunction, alcoholism and addiction - and am happy to work with you either in person or online, using the secure meeting app Zoom™.

-I currently offer one-on-one counselling in person from my office in central Exeter, as well as coaching in Radical Honesty in person and via Skype.
+I currently offer one-on-one and couples counselling from my office in central Exeter, as well as coaching in Radical Honesty® in person and via Zoom.
 Please feel free to give me a call or drop me an email to ask me about any aspect of my work.

 ABOUT RADICAL HONESTY

 Radical Honesty promotes direct, open communication of your authentic self, allowing you to drop the mask of who you pretend to be, and show your genuine face to the world.
 This can sound like a scary prospect: our imagination telling us that if we reveal our real thoughts and judgements to others, we will hurt feelings, be disliked or cause conflict.
 The reality is a sense of relief that we are finally seen by the people we care about, and that we can stop pretending to be someone we are not.